 Group topics are based on the expressed interest of the group participants.
 Some current group topics include: support system awareness, use of resources in the community, emotional coping as a parent/caregiver, managing changes in relationships, setting boundaries with family members, child advocacy, coping strategies, self-care, and much more.

 What is the group structure?

 Support groups are open to any family member of a child with SCID, including parents, grandparents, siblings, or others closely connected with the family and their journey.
 Each family will be assigned to a support group based on their physical location and time zone.
-Groups meet weekly but may alter their meeting schedule to fit the needs of members.
+Groups meet monthly but may alter their meeting schedule to fit the needs of members.
 Each group is limited to six members.

 Who facilitates the support groups?